VictoriaAlhassan/VictoriaAlhassan/README.md

-### Hi there 👋 I'm Victoria
+### Hi there 👋

--🔭 I’m currently working on [mini Netflix app](https://github.com/VictoriaAlhassan/moviesapp)

--🌱 I’m currently learning web developement using angular framework
+- ⚡I'm Victoria, a front-end developer

+-🔭 Programming Languages: JavaScript,TypeSript

+-🌱 Frameworks: Angular,Nuxt.js

--send me an email on victoriasoteria@gmail.com or connect with me on [twitter](https://twitter.com/ladysoteria)
+- send me an email on victoriasoteria@gmail.com or connect with me on [twitter](https://twitter.com/ladysoteria)

 -⚡ Fun fact: I like to tweet about random things